2001 Tiananmen Square self-immolation incident: Media campaign and public opinion

 The state media coverage of the event resulted in increased support for the Party's persecution efforts against Falun Gong, and eroded public sympathy for the group.
-Time reported that prior to the self-immolation incident, many Chinese had felt that Falun Gong posed no real threat, and that the state's persecution had gone too far.
+Time reported that before the self-immolation incident, many Chinese had felt that Falun Gong posed no real threat, and that the state's persecution had gone too far.
 After the event, however, China's media campaign against Falun Gong gained significant traction.
 The World Organization to Investigate the Persecution of Falun Gong reported that hostility toward Falun Gong from the general public escalated, the government had stepped up its campaign, and charged that "hate crimes" targeting Falun Gong increased.
 One western diplomat commented that the public changed from sympathising with Falun Gong to siding with the Government, popular consensus seemingly shifted by human-interest stories and accounts of rehabilitation efforts of former practitioners. Østergaard believes that, in retrospect, the New Year scripture was Li's greatest gift to the state, as the self-immolations marked a turning point which ended domestic support for the movement.

 The self-immolation incident was given prominent coverage in the official Chinese media, which analysts say took a propagandistic line.
 According to Philip Pan, the Communist Party "launched an all-out campaign to use the incident to prove its claim that Falun Gong is a dangerous cult, and to turn public opinion in China and abroad against the group ...
 Every morning and night, the state-controlled media carry fresh attacks against Falun Gong and its U.S.-based leader, Li Hongzhi."
 Posters, leaflets and videos were produced, detailing the supposed detrimental effects of Falun Gong practice.
 The New York Times reported that the public was "bombarded with graphic images of the act on television and in newspapers."
 In China's schools, regular anti-Falun Gong classes were scheduled.
 Eight million students joined the "Anti-Cult Action by the Youth Civilized Communities Across the Nation".
 Twelve million children were made to submit writings disapproving of the practice.

 Within a month of the Tiananmen Square incident, authorities issued a document entitled The whole story of the self-immolation incident created by Falun Gong addicts in Tiananmen Square, containing colour photographs of charred bodies.
 The State Council's "Office for the Prevention and Handling of Evil Cults" declared after the event that it was now ready to form a united front with the "global anti-cult struggle".
 Meetings took place in factories, offices, universities and schools, and approved religious leaders across the country had delivered denunciations of Falun Gong.
 In Kaifeng, the post office issued an anti-Falun Gong postmark, and 10,000 people signed a petition denouncing the group.

+Anti-cult activist Rick Alan Ross dedicated his 2014 book, Cults Inside Out: How People Get in and Can Get Out, to Hao Huijun and Chen Guo, whom he met in 2011 at an international cultic studies conference in Shenzhen, calling them "icons of truthfulness, compassion and forbearance".